abhishekkadavil/abhishekkadavil/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-A passionate quality analyst from india.
+A passionate QA Engineer.
 My passion for QA lies with dreaming up ideas and making the perfect systems.
 I take great care in the experience, architecture, and quality of the things i test.

 I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.